dpakGit/DevOps_Traning/Terraform/10-Dynamic Blocks/Practice.md

    ![image](https://github.com/user-attachments/assets/3930e3de-26ea-449d-b435-4fc27b730fae)

-4. Also see other docs om Mediun and other site in google.
+4. Also see other docs on Mediun and other site in google.